Find Affordable College Courses

 South Orange, NJ

-Seton Hall University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #7 on the list.
-Seton Hall is a moderately-sized private not-for-profit school located in the large suburb of South Orange.
+With a ranking of #7, Seton Hall University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
+Seton Hall is a medium-sized private not-for-profit school located in the large suburb of South Orange.

 Full Journalism at Seton Hall University Report